NIKOS research can be clustered around 3 thematic lines:

 - Entrepreneurial Behaviour & Leadership: in the start-up context, this research line at NIKOS looks for example at 50+ entrepreneurship and stress in entrepreneurship.
 We also look at entrepreneurial behaviours and leadership related to how new initiatives are encouraged and sustained in the long-term interest of established organizations.
 This includes topics of corporate entrepreneurship, institutional entrepreneurship and corporate responsibility.

-Check out the personal pages from the NIKOS researchers mentioned under Who-is-who at NIKOS for more details on individual research performance, and the Project and Partners tabs on the left for more information about our research and valorization projects and (funding) partners, which include De Nederlandse Bank, Team Nijhuis, EY, Booking.com, Golden Egg Check, Soweco, The Next Organisation, NWO, EFRO, EIT, Inreda, Space53 and Thales, as well as the ECIU – European Consortium of Innovative Universities- for our InGenious student driven learning program, the Fraunhofer Project Center and the faculty Engineering Technology.
-We have a Twitter research grant together with the BMS Public Administration Department and the Faculty for Electrical Engineering, Mathematics and Computer Science, and work on NWO-TTW data together with the faculty of Applied Physics.
+Check out the personal pages from the NIKOS researchers mentioned under Who-is-who at NIKOS for more details on individual research performance, and the Project and Partners tabs on the left for more information about our research and valorization projects and (funding) partners, which include the University of Groningen Centre of Entrepreneurship, Qredits, European Investment Bank, De Nederlandse Bank, Team Nijhuis, Booking.com, Golden Egg Check, Soweco, The Next Organization, NWO, EFRO, EIT, Inreda, Space53, TNO, BOPInc, 2Scale.org, Nyenrode Business University and Saxion, as well as the ECIU – European Consortium of Innovative Universities- for our InGenious student driven learning program.
+We have had a Twitter research grant together with the BMS Public Administration Department and the Faculty for Electrical Engineering, Mathematics and Computer Science, work on NWO-TTW data together with the faculty of Applied Physics, work on business model innovation for drones with ITC, and have joint PhD supervison with the DPM department of the Faculty of Engineering Technology.